ISISComputingGroup/ibex_developers_manual/Containerising-the-Archiver-Appliance.md

 At first sight, this seems to indicate that there should be very little concern regarding container performance on NDX machines.

 ### Storing images in a different location
-On installing Rancher Desktop, two WSL distros are created: `rancher-desktop` and `rancher-desktop-data`.
+On installing Rancher Desktop, two WSL distributions are created: `rancher-desktop` and `rancher-desktop-data`.
 The latter is where images are stored and it is feasible to modify the physical storage volume via the following procedure:
 ```
 wsl --shutdown
 wsl --export rancher-desktop-data rancher-desktop-data.tar